bablokb/pi-stopwatch/README.md

     cd pi-stopwatch
     sudo tools/install

-to install the software and some prerequisite packages.
+To install the software and some prerequisite packages.
 This will also enable a systemd-service so that the service starts at boot-time.